NewYaroslav/aes-cpp/README.md

 #Links

-These projects can be used together with aescpp:
+These projects can be used together with aes_cpp:

 * [hmac-cpp](https://github.com/NewYaroslav/hmac-cpp) - HMAC for authentication
 * [siphash-hpp](https://github.com/NewYaroslav/siphash-hpp) - header-only SipHash library